feiyin0719/ComposeMarkdown/_posts/2025-09-23-compose-markdown.md

 }
 ```

-It's that simple!
-Three lines of code and you have a fully functional Markdown renderer!
+That's how simple it is!
+Three lines of code, and you have a fully functional Markdown renderer!

-### Advanced Customization - Create Your Unique Style
+### Advanced Customization - Create Your Own Style

 ```kotlin
 @Composable